jbastinck/TridionDocs_JavaScript_Auth/README.md

 1. Latest version of Nodejs (https://nodejs.org/en/)[https://nodejs.org/en/]
 2. Install yarn https://classic.yarnpkg.com/en/docs/install#windows-stable

+### Setting Environments
+This project uses dotenv library to load variabes from .env file to your environment.
+Hence you need to create a .env file.
+Rename .env.example file to .env and update the values in it.

 ## Running Locally
 - Clone github repo by typing following in your terminal or command prompt `git clone https://github.com/jbastinck/TridionDocs_JavaScript_Auth.git`
 - In the terminal run `cd TridionDocs_JavaScript_Auth` to cd into the project directory.